nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 > warning **Warning** Note this strategy is not ideal for applications operating with a large number of tenants.

-With the strategy in place, you can register it somewhere in your code (it applies globally anyway), for example, in the `main.ts` file:
+With this strategy in place, you can register it somewhere in your code (as it applies globally anyway), so for example, you could place it in the `main.ts` file:

 ```typescript
 ContextIdFactory.apply(new AggregateByTenantContextIdStrategy());
 ```

-As long as the registration occurs before any request hits your application, you should be fine.
+As long as the registration occurs before any request hits your application, everything will work as intended.

 > info **Hint** The `ContextIdFactory` class is imported from the `@nestjs/core` package.